abdelrhmanKh/pomodoro-timer/README.md

 ```
 pomodoro-timer/
+├── assets/images       #Images that appear in the inrtoduction window
 ├── index.html          # Page structure and modals
 ├── main.css            # Complete styling and responsive design
 ├── main.js             # Application logic and state management